awsdocs/amazon-eks-user-guide/doc_source/cni-custom-network.md

    kubectl edit eniconfig.crd.k8s.amazonaws.com/<eniconfig-name>
    ```

-   If you followed best practices from steps 6a and 6c, the `eniconfig-name` corresponds to the Availability Zone name\.
+   If you followed best practices in step 6, the `eniconfig-name` corresponds to the Availability Zone name\.

    The `spec` section should look like this: